shivannis/xandr-docs-public/xandr-docs/invest/universal-pixel-reporting.md

 ---
 title: Microsoft Invest - Universal Pixel Reporting
-description: This page lists a number of reports giving information on universal pixel activity.
+description: This page provides links of a number of reports giving information on universal pixel activity.
 ms.date: 10/28/2023
 ---